matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/rate-limit.md

 4. If the global limit is not exceeded, the request is forwarded.
 5. If the limit is exceeded, the gateway returns an `HTTP 429` error.
 All other gateway pods will now also enforce this limit until the time window resets.

-**NOTE**: Before applying this configuration, ensure you have a Redis service running and accessible at the specified address (`redis.default.svc.cluster.local:6379`).
+**NOTE**: Before applying this configuration, ensure you have a Redis service running and accessible at the specified address (`redis-server.matrixinfer-system.svc.cluster.local:6379`).
 You can use the provided [redis-standalone.yaml](../../../../examples/redis/redis-standalone.yaml) to deploy one.
+And make sure you have deployed multiple gateway pods.

 **Try it out**:
 The test process is similar to local rate limiting.
 Even if your requests are handled by different gateway pods, the global limit will be consistently enforced.